Economic Counselor: Mr. John Hill

 The Economic Office is responsible for the conduct of economic diplomacy between the U.S. and Vietnam, and reports on key economic developments with an emphasis on U.S. business interests.
-The section is headed by Economic Counselor Laura Stone.
+The section is headed by Economic Counselor John Hill.
 For further information, please email the Economic Office at the email address below and the correct officer will get back to you at their earliest convenience.

 Key Economic Reports